thinkhero/dcrdocs/docs/advanced/transaction-details.md

 ### Outputs
-Outputs are transfers of DCR that can be spent by inputs.
+Outputs are transfers of HC that can be spent by inputs.
 Outputs always have three fields of data:

 Field             | Description                                                                                     | Size
 ---               | ---                                                                                             | ---
-Value             | The amount of DCR being sent by the output.                                                     | 8 bytes Version           | The version of the output.
+Value             | The amount of HC being sent by the output.                                                     | 8 bytes Version           | The version of the output.
 This number is used to signify how the output should be interpreted. | 2 bytes Public key script | The script that must be satisfied to spend the output                                           | Variable